mitibbitts/Grade-Calculator/README.md

 ## Flowchart:

 ## Features:
--Read and Write a Save file.
+- Read and Write a Save file.
--Edit and create new units.
+- Edit and create new units.
--Get the completion percentage of the class
+- Get the completion percentage of the class
--View the category grades for the class
+- View the category grades for the class
--View the weighted category grades and the weighted total grade for the class
+- View the weighted category grades and the weighted total grade for the class

   Inputs:
   Outputs: